Single Shot, Break Action Shotgun (Hits Like a Mule)

 How do you load a single-shot break-action shotgun?

-To load a single-shot break-action shotgun, first open the action by releasing the lever and lowering the barrel.
-Insert a 12 Gauge shell into the chamber, then firmly close the action until it latches securely.
-Always ensure the firearm is pointed in a safe direction during this process.
+To load a single-shot break-action shotgun, first ensure it's unloaded.
+Then, press the top lever to open the action, insert a 12 Gauge shell into the chamber, and firmly close the action until it latches securely.

 More Training & Techniques Videos You Might Like